HelixDB/helix-py/README.md

 batch_chunks = Chunk.sentence_chunk(texts)
 ```

-You can find all the different chunking examples inside of https://docs.helix-db.com/features/chunking/helix-chunking
+You can find all the different chunking examples inside of [the documentation](https://docs.helix-db.com/features/chunking/helix-chunking).

+## Loader
+The loader (`helix/loader.py`) currently supports `.parquet`, `.fvecs`, and `.csv` data.
+Simply pass in the path to your
+file or files and the columns you want to process and the loader does the rest for you and is easy to integrate with
+your queries

 ## License
 helix-py is licensed under the The AGPL (Affero General Public License).